ARCCA/intro-to-machine-learning-applications/_episodes/05-transferring-your-workflow-to-an-hpc-system.md

 ## Installing software
 HPC systems like Hawk usually provide a rich software environment with many useful tools.
-However, it might be that we have an specific working environment that we would like to replicate as is often the case when working with Anaconda and Python libraries.
+However, it might be that we have a specific working environment that we would like to replicate as is often the case when working with Anaconda and Python libraries.
 In this case it is useful to [create a virtual environment](https://arcca.github.io/slurm_advanced_topics/08-packages/index.html) with all the dependencies that your application requires.
 On Hawk you can do this